boyanraichev/mobica/readme.md

 ## Usage with notifications

 1. Create a message file that extends `Boyo\Mobica\MobicaMessage`.
-It can take whatever data you need in the construct and should implement a `vuild()` method that defines the messages text content - a good practice would be to render a view file, so that your message content is in your views.
+It can take whatever data you need in the construct and should implement a `build()` method that defines the messages text content - a good practice would be to render a view file, so that your message content is in your views.
 You should only define the methods for the delivery channels that your are going to use.

 ```php
 use Boyo\Mobica\MobicaMessage;